Array§

 everyMatch(data: string, regex: RegExp): string[]

-Returns an array containing all matches to regex
+Returns an array containing all matches to regex in the string

-, or an empty array if there are no matches.
+data, or an empty array if there are no matches.
 The global

-flag will be added automatically if not already present on regex
+flag will be added automatically if not already present on regex,

 since this function is designed to get all matches.
 (To return